O'Brien Institute/CSM support program

 As explained in the Cumming Postdoctoral Scholar Program (PSP) guidelines, applications for postdoctoral funding are made through the Research Institutes and will be considered by the Cumming PSP committee throughout the year.
 Eligibility for this program aligns with the definitions of CIHR trainees and AIHS Postdoctoral applicants, as noted here.
 To apply through the O'Brien Institute for Public Health, supervisors and candidates complete and submit this form to firstname.lastname@example.org, with submission deadlines of June 1 and November 1.
 Applications are reviewed and prioritized by the O'Brien Trainee Funding College of Reviewers, for potential submission to the Cumming PSP committee.
 Supervisors are notified of results by the O’Brien Institute, and candidates eventually approved for Cumming School of Medicine matching support become part of the CSM process, including having to report annually to justify renewal.
 All recipients of O'Brien Postdoctoral Scholar funding will be asked to report their progress annually.

 To support professional development of the candidate and financial sustainability of the Institute, recipients of an O’Brien PDS award are required to apply for external scholarship funding to replace the O’Brien award.
+Any other salary funding secured following the award of an O'Brien Postdoctoral Scholar Award must be used to replace as much as possible of the Institute's contribution to the matching funding matrix.
 O’Brien funding for a second year will be contingent on efforts and demonstrated success in fulfilling award requirements (listed in the Terms of Reference for the CSM PDS) as determined by review of the O’Brien PDS Annual Report.
 The Annual Report should be submitted at least 2 months prior to the required award extension date, and ideally near June 1 or November 1, to accommodate review by the O’Brien Trainee Funding Committee.

 Interested CSM faculty can obtain more information, including new procedures for hiring foreign applicants, from Susan Wong (new Postdoctoral Program Administrator for CSM; 403-220-8570; email@example.com).